Saheb Bhattacharya: Career

-Bhattacharya started his career in 2008 with the TV series Bandhan.
+Shaheb Bhattacharya started his career in 2008 with the TV series Ei Ghar Ei Sansar.
 He made his film debut in Gorosthane Sabdhan in 2010.
 Later, he appeared in films like Iti Mrinalini and Bheetu.
 He gained success on the big screen as Topshe in the Feluda films.
 He played the role of Topshe in Gorosthane Sabdhan (2010), Royal Bengal Rahasya (2011) and Double Feluda (2016).

-In Television, he had acted in Kakababu Firey Elen on DD Bangla and Tahar Namti Ranjana (directed by Rituparno Ghosh) on Star Jalsha.
+On Television, he acted in Kakababu Firey Elen on DD Bangla and Tahar Namti Ranjana (directed by Rituparno Ghosh).